lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

    ![](docs/images/sample_api01.png)

-    >Note: if you can't find the above page for any reason, a complete navigation path shows below
+    If you can't find the above page for any reason, a complete navigation path shows below
     * Navigate to the home page of your Watson Studio at https://dataplatform.cloud.ibm.com/home2?context=cpdaas.
     * Select `Deployment spaces`.
     * Select your deployment space.
     * Navigate to the `Deployments` tab.
     * Select your deployment.

 1. Copy and paste the last command to a pure text editor.
 THis is a sample CURL command for accessing your deployed model.
 For example,